-Berkman started as a standout player at Canyon High School.
+BHe started as a standout player at Canyon High School.
 At Rice, he played for the Owls where he shone as an outstanding player.
-In 1997, Lance Berkman was named National College Player.
+In 1997, he was named National College Player.
 The same year, he was picked up by the Astros in the amateur draft.

 At Cardinals he attained fame and fortune; he was a key player in winning the 2011World Series.
-Berkman had hit a game-tying single in Game 6 that fetched his team the World Series Championship.
+He had hit a game-tying single in Game 6 that fetched his team the World Series Championship.

 In 2013, moved by a fire tragedy, Berkman purchased a fire truck and gifted it to the City of West, Texas.
 In 2012, Forbes included him in a list of 30 most generous celebrities.

 Career Achievements of Lance Berkman

-Lance Berkman has been a National League Champion twice, once in 2005 and the other in 2011.
+He has been a National League Champion twice, once in 2005 and the other in 2011.
 In 2011, he was a part of the World Series Champion team.
 He was inducted into the Texas Hall of Fame in 2009.

 This batting average has come from 422 doubles, 1,146 runs, 366 home runs, 30 triples, 86 stolen bases, 1,201 bases on balls, and 1,234 Runs Batted In or RBI.
 His fielding average is an incredible 0.991 playing at first base and three outfield positions.

 Lance Berkman’s personal life

 A few years back, he and his wife donated more than $2 million to a Christian charity called Lord’s Fund.
 Berkman has been a critic of the Houston Equal Rights Ordinance that seeks to protect LGBTs.

-Berkman is nicknamed Fate Elvis and Big Puma.
+His nicknames Fate Elvis and Big Puma.
 In a 2006 interview to a Texas radio station, he told his listeners that he quite agreed with the word puma as it meant speed, agility, and sleekness.
 As he became more popular, this sobriquet became popular at the national level also.